dolivares11/cse15l-lab-reports/lab-report-3-week-5.md

           We studied F1-generation SV129 (Taconic, Germantown,
           Within 24-36 h of birth, pups and dam were placed in
 ~~~
+The option -m here is to count a maximum occurrences of 5 of the word "2".
+This is useful because if I only wanted the first x number of occurrences of a certain word, then that would be available to me.
 ~~~
 $ grep -m 10 "B" rr167.txt
         Burkholderia cepacia has become the